goediy/licheepi-nano-mainline/README.md

 # Lichee Pi Nano bootable Linux image using mainline kernel

-Thanks to the progress of mainline kernel development for F1C100s chip, creating a bootable image that runs on Lichee Pi Nano, tiny single-board computer in SD card size, has succeeded without using custom code.
+This is a bootable image creation environment that runs on the Lichee Pi Nano, a tiny single-board computer the size of an SD card.
+Buildroot 2024.02 is used to create the image.

 This repository contains all the necessary files to create bootable image, such as Buildroot configuration files for Lichee Pi Nano, Docker virtual build environment configuration files, and shell scripts that gether the related commands.
 This allows you to create a bootable microSD card image almost completely automatically.